 Social media can really be a matter of trial and error.
 Depending on your business, different audiences are going to react differently to different types of content.
 This is where your engagement rate (if not inflated with engagement groups), can be extremely helpful.

 Pay close attention to which posts perform well.
 Look at the likes, comments, shares, and saves to see how exactly people are interacting with your post.
 From there, make a list of the top three performing posts and the bottom three performing posts.
-Adjust your social media strategy to include more of the top performing posts and less of the worst performing posts.
+Adjust your social media strategy to include more of the top-performing posts and fewer of the worst-performing posts.

 Just like most things in life, if it isn’t hard, it isn’t worth it.
 When it comes to engagement groups, while the boost in engagement rate might seem great, it’s ultimately hurting your small business.
 Rather than going the seemingly easy route, invest in your small business’s social media strategy in order to see real results.

 Ready to make that investment?
 We’d be happy to help!
 True Blue Creatives offers a variety of social media marketing services that are designed specifically for small businesses like yours.
-Book a free consultation today.
+Learn how you can work with us.